cwz6h/Open-Cia-Installer/README.md

 **Your Done!, Do Whatever!
 By The Way.
 If You Would Like, Copy Any CIA File You Want To Install To the "openciadir" Folder!
 Enjoy!**

 ## Licensing
-This software is licensed under the terms of the GPLv3.
+This software is licensed under the terms of the MIT.
 You can find a copy of the license in the LICENSE file.